rajat2502/YDKJS_Notes/Get_Started/Chap3_Digging_to_the_Roots_of_JS.md

 ## Iteration

-- The Iterator pattern suggests **standardized** approach to consuming data from a source one chunk at a time.
+- The Iterator pattern suggests a **standardized** approach to consuming data from a source one chunk at a time.
-- The iterator pattern defines a data structure called an **iterator** that has a reference to an underlying data source (like the query result rows), which exposes a method like next() .
+- The iterator pattern defines a data structure called an **iterator** that has a reference to an underlying data source (like the query result rows), which exposes a method like next().
 Calling next() returns the next piece of data (i.e., a “record” or “row” from a database query).
 - ES6 standardized a specific protocol for the iterator pattern directly in the language.
 The protocol defines a [**next()**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator/next) method whose return is an object called an *iterator* result; the object has value and done properties, where done is a boolean that is false until the iteration over the underlying data source is complete.
 - The `next()` approach is so ES6 also included several APIs for standard consumption of the iterators.